radiantearth/stac-spec/best-practices.md

 on the cloud in object storage.
 They just aim to ease the burden of publishing, by not requiring lots of updating of links.
 Adding a single `self` link at the root is recommended for online catalogs, turning it into a 'relative published catalog', as detailed below.
 This anchors it in an online location and enable provenance tracking.

-### Versioning for Catalogs

-In the Item and Collection STAC files or API responses, versions and deprecation can be indicated with the [Versioning Indicators Extension](./extensions/version).

-The [Items and Collections API Version Extension](https://github.com/radiantearth/stac-api-spec/tree/master/extensions/version/README.md) provides endpoints and semantics for keeping and accessing previous versions of Collections and Items.
-The same semantics can be used in static catalogs to preserve previous versions of the documents and link them together.

-In order to achieve this, the static catalog must make sure that for every record created, a copy of the record is also created in a separate location and it is named with the version id adopted by the catalog.
-See [here](https://github.com/radiantearth/stac-api-spec/tree/master/extensions/version/README.md#version-id) for recommendations on versioning schema.

-The main record should also provide a link to the versioned record following the linking patterns described [here](./extensions/version/README.md#relation-types).
-For every update to the record, the same cycle is repeated:

-1. Add link from the updated record to the previous version
-2. Create a copy of the updated record and name it correctly

-#### Example

-When the record `my_item.json` is created, a copy of it is also created. `my_item.json` includes `permalink` to `my_item_01.json`.
-The version suffix of the file name is taken from the version field of the record when it is available.

-- `root / collections / example_collection / items / my_item / my_item.json`
-- `root / collections / example_collection / items / my_item / my_item_01.json`

-When `my_item.json` is updated, the new `my_item.json` includes a link to `my_item_01.json` and is also copied to `my_item_02.json`.
-This ensures that `my_item_02.json` includes a link to `my_item_01.json`

-- `root / collections / example_collection / items / my_item / my_item.json`
-- `root / collections / example_collection / items / my_item / my_item_01.json`
-- `root / collections / example_collection / items / my_item / my_item_02.json`

 ### Published Catalogs

 A 'published catalog' is one that lives online in a stable location, and uses `self` links to establish its location and